sarmadhamdani02/WebGames/README.md

 * **Clone** your forked repository to your local machine.

-* **Make your changes**, additions, or fixes.
+* **Make your changes**, additions or fixes.

 * **Commit and push** your changes to your forked repository.

 * Submit a **pull request** to have your changes reviewed and merged into the main repository.

-* Try using HTML, CSS and Javascript (and any library of Javascript) only, as this repository is basically focussing on the skill development fro beginners.
+* Try using HTML, CSS and Javascript (and any library of Javascript) only, as this repository is basically focusing on the skill development for beginners.